The Algebraic Index Theorem and Fedosov Quantization of Lagrange-Finsler and Einstein Spaces: Introduction

 It is well--known that the algebra of pseudo--differential operators on a compact manifold $M$ can be viewed as a quantum model (i.e. quantization) of the cotangent bundle $T^{\ast }M.$ In this framework, the Atiyah--Singer index theorem \cite{atiyah} relates the index of an elliptic pseudo--differential operator on $M$ to the Todd class of $M,$ when the Chern character of the bundle is associated naturally with the symbol of the pseudo--differential operator under consideration.
 B. Fedosov developed a deformation quantization (via formal power series with complex coefficients) of an arbitrary symplectic manifold $\mathcal{M}$ \cite{fed1,fed2}.
 A natural analogue of index theorem was proposed in K--theory working with the quantum algebra of functions on symplectic manifolds.
+Here we note that quantum deformations use the correspondence between physical structures and deformations of algebraic noncommutative structures.

 However, the bulk of physical theories usually are not encoded in terms of the geometry of "pure" symplectic manifolds or further developments as Poisson manifolds and their deformation quantization \cite{konts1,konts2}.
-A quite universal geometric scheme including (semi) Riemannian\footnote{ physicists use instead of "semi" the term "pseudo", for local pseudo--Euclidean signatures of type (-,+,+,+)} and Finsler spaces, Lagrange and Hamilton mechanics, generalized nonholonomic Einstein spa\-ces etc can be elaborated in the framework of the geometry of almost K\"{a}hler manifolds \cite{vlfedq,vrflg,vqgrbr} with associated canonical N--connection structure.
+A quite universal geometric scheme including (semi) Riemannian \cite{fn03} and Finsler spaces, Lagrange and Hamilton mechanics and generalized nonholonomic Einstein spa\-ces can be elaborated in the framework of the geometry of almost K\"{a}hler manifolds \cite{vlfedq,vrflg,vqgrbr} with associated canonical N--connection structure.
 This scheme can be generalized for additional geometric/physical structures which implies new important results in geometric and/or deformation quantization.
 For instance, we cite some applications of Fedosov's quantization in modern particle physics (see, for instance, \cite {castro1,grl}) and for almost symplectic geometry, in general, with nontrivial torsion, see \cite{karabeg1,karabeg,karabeg2}.